Glossary of Common Veterinary Conditions: Essential Terms Every Pet Owner Should Know

 Cancer

-Regular physical examinations and thorough medical history review are often key components to detecting cancer.
+Regular physical examinations and thorough medical history review are often key components in detecting cancer.
 Samples of any abnormal tissue should be evaluated by a pathologist to determine the type of tumor and degree of aggressiveness of the disease.
-A pathologist’s report, along with other imaging such as X-rays, ultrasound, and lab work help establish the patient’s health status and determine the optimal treatment plan.
+A pathologist’s report, along with other imaging such as X-rays, ultrasound, and lab work, helps establish the patient’s health status and determine the optimal treatment plan.

-There are many different type of cancer treatment: surgery, chemotherapy, radiation or any combination of these treatments.
+There are many different types of cancer treatment: surgery, chemotherapy, radiation, or any combination of these treatments.
 The important thing is to destroy the abnormal cells without damaging the normal cells.
-Veterinary oncologists, veterinarians that specialize in the study and treatment of cancer, can be consulted to help determine what treatment would be best for the patient.
+Veterinary oncologists, veterinarians who specialize in the study and treatment of cancer, can be consulted to help determine what treatment would be best for the patient.

 Cancer is not always a terminal disease.
 Early detection and appropriate treatments are important in achieving the best outcome.
 New advancements in diagnostics and more effective treatments are being discovered all the time.